CUN-bjy/CUN-bjy/README.md

 ### Robotics Software Engineer
 - [*now*]Robotics Software Engineer in the field of Industrial Mobile Robot(AMR) (at *Syscon Co.,Ltd*)
+- and..
+I'm studying in order to be an *AI Robotics Engineer*

 ### Interest
 - Reinforcement Learning(especially Physical Control Intelligence)